-The SAYCW Thriving Youth, Thriving Communities Survey allows information to be gathered at a local level, with the findings shared with the participating schools and school divisions or authorities for their use.
+The SAYCW Thriving Youth, Thriving Communities Survey allows information to be gathered at a local level, with the findings shared with the participating schools and school divisions or school authorities for their use.
 The survey is tailored to help schools and communities answer questions that are important to them, and questions that they feel they do not have enough information on, so that they can work together to take action that is right for them.

 The SAYCW Thriving Youth, Thriving Communities Survey is open to all schools in the province and is an opportunity to learn more about the health and well-being of youth.
 It covers a variety of health topics and more information can be found here.

-A public provincial-level report of 2015 SAYCW survey data was released in December 2016.
-The provincial report includes data from all participating schools and school divisions or authorities where possible.
-Participating schools and school divisions or authorities have received school-specific reports that they may share with others at their discretion.
+A public provincial-level report of the 2015 SAYCW survey data was released in December 2016.
+The provincial report includes data from all participating schools and school divisions or school authorities where possible.
+Participating schools and school divisions or school authorities have received school-specific reports that they may share with others at their discretion.
 Many schools wish to work with others in their communities to promote youth health and well-being based on their survey findings.
-Learn more about SAYCW survey reports and results here.
+Learn more about 2015 SAYCW survey reports and results here.

 Support youth and community well-being through the collaborative action of community partners working together.
 Through evidence, tools and resources, SAYCW supports stakeholders to turn the knowledge gained through the youth health survey into health promoting action.